plaid/plaid-node/PUBLISH.md

 you may need to `npm login` or otherwise manually set up your `~/.npmrc` file to make sure you have access to publish to npm.

-Once you have done The following command will publish the latest version (already bumped and pushed in step 3) to the NPM registry:
+Once you have done that, the following command will publish the latest version (already bumped and pushed in step 3) to the NPM registry:

 ```bash